danito/KnownMastodon/README.md

 Admin page shows all Mastodon servers connected by the users.

+- Multiple servers possible; something breaks at three (but who needs that much syndication?)

 Still on the Todo list:

-- Add multiple Mastodon accounts.
+- Selective deletion of Mastodon accounts.
 - Delete instance from server page.

 Installation: save and rename KnownMastodon to IdnoPlugins/Mastodon

+Activate under Site Configurations—Plugins

+Add an account under Account Settings–Mastodon

 Credits: KnownMastodon is using the Mastodon class from https://github.com/TheCodingCompany/MastodonOAuthPHP